 The conversation around automation and worker’s comp often focuses on solutions that can assist or replace workers doing particularly dangerous jobs.
 While those are certainly considerations, there are also smaller, more affordable ways that automation can make a big difference.
 For example, something as simple as a time clock that automatically asks employees a set of safety-related questions at the end of their shift.
 Requiring workers to answer questions such as “Did you follow all safety policies?” or “Were you injured on the job today?” provides a business with an easily referenced system of record.
 That helps protect your organization against future legal actions and lets you demonstrate compliance with OSHA and other key regulations.

 This technology has gained the spotlight recently as more employers and places of business implement COVID-19 questionnaires that must be answered before workers or customers are allowed in their buildings.
-Integrating these questions into the daily clock-in and clock-out routine via an automated time clock system helps to normalize the exchange of information, building peace of mind for employers and employees alike.
+Integrating these questions into the daily clock-in and clock-out routine via an automated time clock software helps to normalize the exchange of information, building peace of mind for employers and employees alike.

 Technology and artificial intelligence are also being incorporated in many other facets of worker’s compensation.
 Mobile apps can make regular check-ins to inquire about an employee’s mental well-being, an often overlooked health factor that demands more focus in a time of increased isolation and stress.
 Self-service tools can help educate workers on their benefits options, eliminate tedious paperwork, and reduce human error during the open enrollment process.
 Digital assistants and automated forms can help speed up the process of filing and processing a worker’s compensation claim.
 Bluetooth beacon technology can track workers’ physical location within the workspace, helping to enforce social distancing policies, assist in contact tracing in the event of an outbreak, and stay compliant with federal and local guidelines.